Why Are You Afraid of Training Your Employees?

 Employers fail to train their workers for a variety of reasons.
 In some cases they assume employees are seeking education on their own time.
 In other cases they assume no training is necessary if no one is asking for it.
 Yet another misconception suggests that professional development will boost your employees’ resumes and lead to rival companies snatching them up.

-DTS managing principal Edward Tuorinsky will lead a discussion about professional development at the upcoming Channel Partners Evolution conference.
+DTS managing principal Edward Tuorinsky will lead a discussion about professional development at the upcoming Channel Partners Evolution.
 Titled “Training: The Continuous Need for Professional Development,” it’s part of the Careers track presented with Channel NX2Z, and sponsored by Nextiva.
 Tuorinsky will aim to dispel myths and offer strategies for management.

 DTS provides consulting and IT services to public and private sector organizations.
 Tuorinsky is a former U.S. Army officer who has worked in government consulting, professional services and IT services.
 The National Veteran Small Business Coalition named Tuorinsky to its national board of directors last year.
 He spoke about staff development at this year’s Channel Partners Conference & Expo in Las Vegas.